pedromrodriguess/AnovaDevicesApi/README.md

 ## Testing

-### Unit Testing
+### Tests Information

-The folder "DevicesApi.UnitTests" contains unit tests that validates the controllers methods responsible for all the api endpoints.
-It uses a in-memory database to better isolate the methods' logic testing.
+The api contains unit and integration tests that validate the api endpoints

+The unit tests use a in-memory database to better isolate the methods' logic testing.
-### Integration Testing

-In order to run all the integration tests, execute the following command:
+The integration test populate the containerized database, perform the tests and clean up all the created data.

+### Run the tests

 ```
-docker-compose -f docker-compose.integration up --build
+docker-compose -f docker-compose.tests up --build
 ```
-The tests will populate the database, perform the tests and proceed to the database clean up.